-If you are suffering from prolonged back pain, contact your doctor to begin conservative treatment.
-This treatment typically entails:
+If you are experiencing prolonged back pain, contact your physician to begin conservative treatment.
+This type of treatment typically entails:

 - Heat/ice therapy